The

 - entry

-- The gtk:text widget which received the signal.
+- The gtk:text widget that received the signal.

 The signal is a keybinding signal which gets emitted to copy the selection